When the Sun Goes Down (Selena Gomez & the Scene album): Critical reception

+When The Sun Goes Down generally received mixed reviews from the music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 58 out of 100, which indicates "mixed or average reviews" based on six reviews.

 Mikael Wood from Entertainment Weekly wrote that "[Gomez] sounds fully invested in tart electro-disco ditties like 'Bang Bang Bang'," and that "top-shelf collaborators don't hurt."
 Tim Sendra, writing for AllMusic, called the album "an improvement over 2010's A Year Without Rain and "fun" but felt that "she seems to be acting out the songs, more than actually feeling the emotions she's singing about" and that "if she wants to make a real impact, she'll need to dig a little deeper or stake out her own territory."

 Jody Rosen from Rolling Stone had a more negative review, writing that "she brings nothing in the way of personality to her songs" and that "Gomez may be the most boring teen-pop star of her generation.
 She makes Ashley Tisdale seem like Lady Gaga."
 John Bergstrom of PopMatters opined that the album "smacks of cold calculation" and that "it could have been conceived, designed, written and produced by a computer program, the only human input being those of Gomez's vocals" while adding that "here you have 27 songwriters and eight production teams contributing to a total of 11 songs.
 Is this an album or "Iron Man 3?"
 Kitty Empire of The Guardian wrote that "throughout this dance-pop album there's a catch in her throat that suggests an embryonic personality."

 Accolades

 Commercial performance

 When the Sun Goes Down was released on June 28, 2011.
 In the week of July 4, 2011, it debuted at number four on the Billboard 200 with the band's highest sales week to date, selling 78,000 copies in its first week.
-The next week the album rose to number three, making it the band's highest charting album.
+The next week the album rose to number three, selling 44,000 copies, making it the band's highest charting album.
 In Canada, the album sold 9,000 copies in its first week, debuting at number two on the Canadian Albums Chart.
 The album debuted in Spain at number two on the Spanish Albums Chart.
 The album peaked there for three weeks, during the debut week and the fifth and sixth week on the chart.
 In Belgium, the album debuted at number twenty-one on the Belgian Albums Chart and jumped to its peak position at number six.
 The album debuted and peaked at number six in Mexico.
 The album debuted at number sixteen in Norway and rose to its peak position at number 6 in its eighth week.
 The album has sold over 710,000 copies in the United States.